GPT-2: 774M release

 While OpenAI did not release the fully-trained model or the corpora it was trained on, description of their methods in prior publications (and the free availability of underlying technology) made it possible for GPT-2 to be replicated by others as free software; one such replication, OpenGPT-2, was released in August 2019, in conjunction with a freely licensed version of WebText called OpenWebText.
 The cloud compute costs for OpenGPT-2 were given as approximately $50,000.

 On August 20, 2019, OpenAI released a partial version of GPT-2, with 774 million parameters (roughly half the size of the full 1.5 billion parameter model).

 Full 1.5B release

 Initial concerns that GPT-2 would lend itself to widespread misuse did not come to pass; The Verge said that "there are reasons to be skeptical about claims that AI technology will usher in some sort of ‘infopocalypse.’
 For a start, we already have programs that can generate plausible text at high volume for little cost: humans."
-By November 2019, OpenAI said that they had "seen no strong evidence of misuse so far", and the full version, with 1.5 billion parameters, was released on November 5, 2019.
+By November 2019, OpenAI said that they had "seen no strong evidence of misuse so far", and the full version, with 1.5 billion parameters trained with forty gigabytes of data, "about eight thousand times larger than the collected works of Shakespeare", was released on November 5, 2019.

+Small and Medium Releases

+Two other smaller releases of GPT-2 are available, including the small version of 124M parameters and the medium size of 355M parameters.
+Both are available to download from Huggingface.